110 Years of Making the World Measurably Better

 In 2008, CoorsTek developed another ultra-clean ceramic designed specifically for extreme-duty semiconductor applications.
 In addition to its exceptional purity, PlasmaPure-UC™ alumina offers high etch resistance in corrosive chemistries, low sodium content, and an exceptionally low dielectric loss tangent.

 CoorsTek and its R&D company Ceramatec developed silicon carbide joining technology ─ bringing the benefits of engineered ceramics to larger parts while improving the strength and thermal stability of these ceramic assemblies.

 CoorsTek Sensors was formed to develop, manufacture, and deliver unique ceramic-based smart sensors to help improve the environment around us ─ combining the unique technologies of EmiSense® emission sensors and Pegasor® air quality monitors for continuous, real-time, on-board, and stationary monitoring.

-Paving the way for the next generation of breakthroughs in engineered ceramics, CoorsTek is investing $120 million to create a new Center for Advanced Materials.
-This investment will support the rapid development of new materials — helping CoorsTek technology and manufacturing customers solve their toughest challenges with the high-performance properties of advanced ceramics.
-The facility will combine a state-of-the-art research and development hub, a sophisticated analytical laboratory, and a world-class materials manufacturing facility.
-CoorsTek also has regional R&D centers in Europe and Hadano, Japan.
+Paving the way for the next generation of breakthroughs in engineered ceramics, CoorsTek invested $120 million to create the new CoorsTek Center for Advanced Materials.
+This investment supports the rapid development of new materials — helping CoorsTek technology and manufacturing customers solve their toughest challenges with the high-performance properties of advanced ceramics.
+The facility combines a state-of-the-art research and development hub, a sophisticated analytical laboratory, and a world-class materials manufacturing facility.
+CoorsTek also has regional R&D centers in Uden, Netherlands and Hadano, Japan.

 Colorado School of Mines